May 3, 2022

 First, you have the refrigerant, which facilitates the heat transfer.
 The compressor compresses the refrigerant, changing it from a liquid to a gas.
 A fan will move the air over the air conditioning coils to transfer heat and humidity.

-The fan will suck hot, humid air from the room being treated into the air conditioner.
+Your portable AC will draw in hot, humid air from your indoor space.
 The hot air gets cool inside the air conditioner thanks to the condenser coils.
 The condenser coils also extract humidity and moisture from the air by cooling it until it becomes water vapor.

-The hot air from the room is transferred to the refrigerant that runs through the air conditioning coils.
+Next, your AC brings the hot air into contact with refrigerant in an evaporator coil.
 This heats the refrigerant, causing it to transform into a high-pressure gas that travels through the AC unit.

 The Importance of Keeping the Condenser Coils Clean

 Condenser coils can get dirty.
-The dirt and grime on the condenser coils can create insulation that prevents the refrigerant from absorbing the heat from the indoor environment.
+The dirt and grime on the condenser coils can create insulation.
+This then prevents the refrigerant from absorbing the heat from the indoor environment.

 If the coils get dirty, the compressor must work harder to cool the air.
 This could cause the compressor to overheat and eventually break down.

 The principles that apply to portable air conditioners apply to all sizes of air conditioners.
-The difference between a portable AC and a mini-split or a central air conditioning unit is that with a portable AC, all of its components, including the fan, evaporator coil, and condenser coil, are in one small device.
+What sets apart a portable AC is every component is within one small unit.

 Dual Hose Versus Single Hose Portable Air Conditioners

-A key part of a portable air conditioner’s ability to cool down the room is its ability to vent hot air from inside your room outdoors.
+A key part of a portable air conditioner is its ability to vent hot air from inside your room outdoors.
 Your air conditioner will have one or two exhaust hoses to accomplish this.

-A portable AC unit with two hoses will use one hose to suck in air from the outside and cool the unit’s compressor and condenser coils.
+A two-hose AC will use one hose to suck in air from the outside and cool the unit.
 The other hose serves as an exhaust to remove the heated indoor air outside.
-As a result, dual hose portable air conditioners do not build up negative pressure in a room like their single-hose counterparts.
+As a result, dual-hose systems do not build up negative pressure in a room like their single-hose counterparts.

 Where Should You Place the Vent/Exhaust Hose?

 Most people will vent their portable air conditioner by sticking the exhaust hose out a nearby window.
-Typically, portable AC units are equipped with a window kit that will sit in a traditional windowpane.
+Expect your unit to come with an adapter to help it sit in a traditional window pane.

 Why Do Portable Air Conditioners Drip Water?

 As mentioned, in addition to removing heat from your home, your portable air conditioner also extracts moisture.
-Some portable air conditioners require you to drain the water that is collected.
-Portable units have various ways of dealing with condensation and humidity.
+Expect to have to drain the water manually for some units.
+Generally, portable units have various ways of dealing with condensation and humidity.

 Other models will use a gravity drain with or without a condensate pump.
 With this style of portable AC, there is a drain hose attached to the unit.
 Gravity pulls the water down that has collected on the coils.
 The water drains into the drip hose and ends on a nearby floor outside.